 How will an award be made?

 A panel of ELT specialists will evaluate each proposal against a series of criteria.
-The Director English Language of the British Council will make a final decision on how to allocate awards, taking into account the recommendations of the panel on each proposal, and the overall balance of the portfolio of awards.
+The Director of the programme at the British Council will make a final decision on how to allocate awards, taking into account the recommendations of the panel on each proposal, and the overall balance of the portfolio of awards.
 We may ask the advice of external experts on an in-confidence basis as part of the evaluation.
 We reserve the right to contact applicants to request or negotiate an amendment to any aspect of the proposal, including budget items, in order to best meet the objectives of the scheme.

 What criteria will the British Council apply in judging whether to make an award?